AI

 by Google Cloud Content & Editorial

 Google Cloud, Inside Google CloudWant to know the latest from Google Cloud?
 Find it here in one handy location.
 Check back regularly for our newest updates, announcements, resources, events, learning opportunities, and more. ---------------------------------------- Tip: Not sure where to find what you’re looking for on the Google Cloud blog?
-Start here: Google Cloud blog 101: Full list of topics, links, and resources. ---------------------------------------- NOV 3 - NOV 7 * Announcing the Data Engineering Agent Data teams can now automate complex SQL pipeline tasks with the new Data Engineering Agent for BigQuery, available in Preview.
-This agent simplifies development, maintenance, and troubleshooting, allowing engineers to focus on strategic initiatives.
+Start here: Google Cloud blog 101: Full list of topics, links, and resources. ---------------------------------------- DEC 1 - DEC 5 * Unlock the full potential of your data with Object Contexts in Google Cloud Storage This new feature provides a foundation for semantic storage and actions, allowing you to integrate Gemini with GCS objects and enrich your objects in a

 -